Max-Meldrum/enya/README.md

 # License

-enya is licensed the under Apache License 2.0.
+enya is licensed under Apache License 2.0.

 See [LICENSE](LICENSE) for more details.